-December 2020: Prelicensing qualification rule language was drafted and is ready for review.
-The proposed prelicensing qualification rules are meant to authorize the agency's prelicensing investigation process for future sports wagering licenses.
+December 2020: Prelicensing rule language was drafted.
+The proposed prelicensing rules are meant to authorize the agency's prelicensing investigation process for future sports wagering licenses.
 Our agency's goal is to allow individuals and/or organizations the ability to get a head start on our prelicensing investigation process through these rules.
 These rules are not intended to become a sports wagering license or give the individual or organization a license at this time.
 The final draft sports wagering license rules are still part of tribal-state compact negotiations and any final sports wagering rules will be forthcoming and publicly available in the future.

 February 2021: Sports Wagering Pre-licensing Investigation Rules are passed with an effective date of March 29, 2021

 April-May 2021: The Gambling Commission and fourteen Tribes (see above) announce they have reached a tentative agreement for sports wagering compacts.

 June 2021: The Gambling Commission filed draft language with the Office of the Coder Reviser on June 23, 2021 (WSR 21-13-165).
 The proposed rules address the following areas consistent with the Gambling Act and recent negotiated tribal-state compact amendments: 1) licensing and regulation, 2) agency funding, 3) money laundering and criminal enforcement, 4) sport and gambling integrity, and 5) responsible gambling.